-Developments may consist of private or public-sector new build (and any combination of), conversion or renovation schemes in England, provided they are of four or more dwellings.
+Private or public-sector new builds (and any combination of), conversion or renovation schemes in England, Scotland and Wales are eligible, provided they are three or more dwellings.
 Schemes including non-residential uses may be entered provided housing constitutes a major element.
-Most C2 Planning uses are considered for the Awards, as long as sleeping arrangements are discrete.
-Buildings with dormitory or ward like arrangements are not eligible.
+Most C2 Planning uses are considered for the Awards, but buildings with shared dormitory or ward-like sleeping quarters are not eligible.

 Judging is carried out by a panel consisting of representatives from each Awards sponsor:

-Ministry for Housing, Communities and Local Government (MHCLG), Homes England, Greater London Authority (GLA), Department of Health (DH), National House Building Council (NHBC), Home Builders Federation (HBF), Royal Institute of British Architects (RIBA), Royal Town Planning Institute (RTPI), Royal Institution of Chartered Surveyors (RICS), Chartered Institute of Architectural Technologists (CIAT) and the Landscape Institute.
-There are four further judges, from Ebbsfleet Development Corporation, Design South East, the Good Homes Alliance and Design for Homes (this judge is also the rapporteur responsible for analysis of schemes and reports on winners and shortlisted).
+Ministry for Housing, Communities and Local Government (MHCLG), Homes England, Greater London Authority (GLA), Department for Health (DH), National House Building Council (NHBC), Home Builders Federation (HBF), Royal Institute of British Architects (RIBA), Royal Town Planning Institute (RTPI), Royal Institution of Chartered Surveyors (RICS), Chartered Institute of Architectural Technologists (CIAT) and the Landscape Institute, Urban Design London, Ebbsfleet Development Corporation, Design South East, Good Homes Alliance, and Design for Homes (this judge is also the rapporteur responsible for reports on winning and shortlisted schemes including scripting the films of winners).
+The awards manufacturing partner, Velux, also has an architect judge on the panel.